Trump speaks via video at rally of global far-right in Spain

 “On the one side, there is the global elites and the global left, that is growing evermore thuggish and violent, on the other side are conservative populist, who share the values of God, and country and family and freedom,” Cruz said.
 “Sometimes the left scores dangerous victories, as we saw in Colombia.
 Sometimes the good guys win, like we saw in Italy.”

-Cruz said he hoped the gains of the global right will include a landslide Republican win at the U.S. congressional midterm election next month.
-Trump has been campaigning for right-wing candidates in that Nov.
-8 election and is pondering another presidential run.
+Cruz said he is looking forward to a landslide Republican win in the U.S. congressional midterm election next month.
+Trump has been campaigning for right-wing candidates in the Nov.
+8 election and is pondering another presidential run for the 2024 vote.

+Wilson reported from Barcelona, Spain.
 AP writer Colleen Barry contributed to this report from Milan, Italy.